 - Lubricants.
 When applied regularly over a long period, lubricants have a soothing effect.
 Preparations that are thick and greasy usually work best because they seal water in the skin, reducing scaling and itching.

-Natural ultraviolet light from the sun and controlled delivery of artificial ultraviolet light are used in treating psoriasis.
+Natural ultraviolet (UV) light from the sun and controlled delivery of artificial UV light are used in treating psoriasis.
 It is important that light therapy be administered by a doctor.
-Spending a lot of time in the sun or a tanning bed can cause skin damage, increase the risk of skin cancer, and worsen symptoms.
+Spending time in the sun or a tanning bed can cause skin damage, increase the risk of skin cancer, and worsen symptoms.

 - Ultraviolet B (UVB) phototherapy.
 UVB is light with a short wavelength that is absorbed in the skin’s epidermis.
 An artificial source can be used to treat mild and moderate psoriasis.
 Some physicians will start treating patients with UVB instead of topical agents.
 A UVB phototherapy, called broadband UVB, can be used for a few small lesions, to treat widespread psoriasis, or for lesions that resist topical treatment.
 This type of phototherapy is normally given in a doctor’s office by using a light panel or light box.
 Some patients use UVB light boxes at home under a doctor’s guidance.